 News flash: No one’s hair air-dries to perfection without the help of some sort of product (unless you’re Beyoncé—we have a feeling she wakes up like that).
 The key here is to choose the right leave-in product for your hair type.
 Too heavy on fine hair, and your strands will look droopy and laden with product once dry.
 Too light, and you run the risk of veering into poof-ball territory.
 One product that we’ve found works on all hair types is Reverie Milk.
 The light, lotion-like consistency is easy to rake through wet or damp strands and gives all hair textures softness and shine without a hint of stickiness—no frizz allowed.

 If your strands are on the curlier side, you’ll love DevaCurl’s coconut-infused styling cream.
 Other than smelling so good, the light lotion adds moisture to curly strands as well as subtle definition and control—it will even help stretch your curls if you want a looser, wavier look.
 Start out slow and gradually add more depending on your needs.

 Consider this the ultimate hair multitasker.
 Want to prime your strands for your favorite hair oil?
 Spritz this.
 Want to revive second-day hair and boost radiance?
 You guessed it—spritz again.
 Moringa flower extract gives a dose of moisture and shine and helps your strands air-dry to perfection.

 This French styling cream is a cult favorite among beauty insiders and hairstylists alike.
 Why?
 It gives just the right amount of hold when applied to wet strands while also nourishing them.
-If a slightly more structured look is what you’re going for, reach for this product—we apply to almost dry strands, and scrunch.
+If a slightly more structured look is what you’re going for, reach for this product—we apply to almost dry strands and then scrunch.
 (Bonus: It also works as a great styling cream on dry hair.)